defencedigital/moduk-service-manual/src/your-community/user-centred-design.md

 Calls are 55 minutes.
 We discuss things like accessibility, tools available in Defence and cross-government collaboration.

 {{ component('inset-text', {
-  html: 'You must only share OFFICIAL information. <a href="/security-classifications/">Find out about security classifications</a>.'
+  html: 'You must only share OFFICIAL information on community calls. <a href="/security-classifications/">Find out about security classifications</a>.'
 }) }}

 ### Ask for an invitation

+You need to work in the Ministry of Defence to join the community calls.

 Using your Ministry of Defence email, send a message to: [UKStratCom-DD-Foundry-UCD-UX@mod.gov.uk](mailto:UKStratCom-DD-Foundry-UCD-UX@mod.gov.uk?subject=Join%20UCD%20community%20calls).

-Include your full name, your role and the project you’re working on.
+Include your full name, your role and the project you are working on.

 ## Get feedback